trezzan/RepoBoi/README.md

 ## Notes

+- [ ] Troubles:
-Understanding how to correctly initiate and manage the vagrant framework was a big challenge.
+  - Understanding how to correctly initiate and manage the vagrant framework was a big challenge.
 Now that i know how it works, it seems like very powerful tool that i can imagine security researchers clamor for.
+  - Attempting the CSRF DDoS was difficult.
+I have not spend enough time in 'hacker' mode to understand how, why, and when certain actions work.
+I was unsure why perl was required to pull off the file creation.
+Further, I could not get an effective link to publish.
+By that I mean I DID publish a link to the page, but the link was inneffective.
+I think the creation of it was incorrect, but I ran out of time trying to figure it out.

 ## License